-Although the Group has taken appropriate action to protect its portfolio of intellectual property rights (including patent applications, trademark registration and domain names), it cannot be certain that the steps it has taken will be sufficient or that third parties will not infringe upon or misappropriate proprietary rights.
+Although the Group has endeavoured to take appropriate action to protect its portfolio of intellectual property rights (including patent applications, trademark registration, domain names and ongoing enforcement actions), it cannot be certain that the steps it has taken will be sufficient or that third parties will not infringe upon or misappropriate proprietary rights.
 Moreover, some of the countries in which the Group operates offer less effective intellectual property protection than is available in Europe or the United States.
 If the Group is unable to protect its proprietary rights against infringement or misappropriation, it could have a material adverse effect on the Group's business, results of operations, cash flows or financial condition and, in particular, on its ability to develop its business.